-Consent:
+Consent t:

-consei I direct that a copy of this exam form, including labo coordinators. oratory results, l pe sent to my assigned clinical centers and
+I direct that a copy of this exam form, including labor coordinators. a copy of this exam form, including laboratory results, be sent to my assigned clinical centers ar s.

 Student Signature: Date:

-Practit ioner Contact: If you are currently in treatment for any condition, prepared on the condition, prepared on the condition, prepared on the condition, prepared on the condition of the condition on the condition of the condition ohysical or emot cional, may we contact your practitioner in an
+Practitio oner Contact: If you are currently in treatment for any condition, pl emergency?
+Yes nysical or emotic onal, may we contact your practitioner in an

 Student Signature: Date:

-If yes, please provide us with the following information tion:
+If yes, please provide us with the following informati on:

 Practitioner's Name: Specialty:

 Address: Telephone:

 City: State: Zip: